ten1ser/dcnitro/README.md

 # Discord Giveaway and Nitro Sniper Selfbot

-## Overview
+## Overview 🚀

-This is a Discord selfbot script designed to participate in giveaways and attempt to redeem Discord Nitro codes as fast as possible.
-The bot aims to operate stealthily to avoid detection, making use of various headers, user agents, and randomized values. **Use at your own risk**—selfbotting is against Discord's Terms of Service and can result in an account ban.
+This Discord selfbot script automatically participates in giveaways and attempts to redeem Discord Nitro codes as fast as possible.
+It aims to operate stealthily to avoid detection by using randomized headers, user agents, and device identifiers. **Use at your own risk**—selfbotting violates Discord's Terms of Service and may result in an account ban.

-## Features
+## Features 🌟

-- **Button Clicks and Emoji Reactions**: Capable of clicking interactive buttons and adding emoji reactions to join giveaways.
+- 🎉 **Giveaway Participation**: Joins giveaways by clicking buttons or adding emoji reactions.
-- **Instant Nitro Sniper**: Quickly detects and attempts to redeem Nitro gift codes.
+- ⚡ **Instant Nitro Sniper**: Quickly detects and attempts to redeem Nitro gift codes.
-- **Giveaway Sniper**: Automatically joins Discord giveaways and claims the prize if you win.
-- **Stealth Measures**: Randomized User Agents, hardware identifiers, and additional request headers to minimize detection.
+- 🕵️ **Stealth Features**: Uses randomized User Agents, device identifiers, and request headers to reduce detection risks.
-- **Webhook Notifications**: Sends real-time notifications to a configured webhook to keep track of snipes and winnings.
+- 🔔 **Webhook Notifications**: Sends real-time notifications to a configured webhook to track snipes and winnings.
-- **Logging**: Logs important actions to both console and file.
+- 📝 **Logging**: Logs important actions to both console and file for review.

-## Disclaimer
+## Disclaimer ⚠️

 This bot is for educational purposes only.
-Selfbotting (using unauthorized bots on a normal Discord user account) is against Discord's Terms of Service and may result in your account being permanently banned.
+Using unauthorized bots on a normal Discord user account is against Discord's Terms of Service and may result in your account being permanently banned.
 The author is not responsible for any misuse or bans resulting from the use of this bot.

-## Requirements
+## Requirements 📋

 - Python 3.7+
 - `aiohttp`, `discord.py` (selfbot version), and other dependencies listed in `requirements.txt`

-## Installation
+## Installation 💻

-1. **Clone the Repository**
+1. 📂 **Clone the Repository**

    ```bash
    git clone https://github.com/kubaam/Discord-Giveaway-and-Nitro-Sniper-Selfbot
    cd Discord-Giveaway-and-Nitro-Sniper-Selfbot
    ```

-2. **Install Dependencies**
+2. 📦 **Install Dependencies**
    Ensure you have Python 3.7+ installed.
 Then run:

    ```bash
    pip install -r requirements.txt
    ```

-3. **Configure Settings**
+3. ⚙️ **Configure Settings**

    - Copy `config.json.example` to `config.json`.
-   - Open `config.json` and add your **Discord Token**, **Webhook URL**, and other optional settings like **Blacklist** and **WebhookNotification**.
+   - Open `config.json` and add your **Discord Token**, **Webhook URL**, and other optional settings like **BotBlacklist** and **WebhookNotification**.

-4. **Run the Bot**
+4. ▶️ **Run the Bot**

    ```bash
    python main.py
    ```

-## Configuration
+## Configuration 🔧

 The bot requires a `config.json` file in the root directory with the following fields: